 The Company accounts for business combinations in accordance with ASC 805, Business Combinations.
 The Company recorded the acquisition using the acquisition method of accounting and recognized assets and liabilities at their fair value as of the date of acquisition, with the excess recorded to goodwill.
-The preliminary allocation of purchase price included approximately \$11,529 of goodwill, \$3,167 of proprietary technology and other immaterial assets and liabilities.
+The preliminary allocation of the purchase price is approximately \$11,529 of goodwill, \$3,167 of proprietary technology and other immaterial assets and liabilities.
 The fair values of assets acquired and liabilities assumed may change over the measurement period as additional information is received.
-The primary areas that are subject to change are intangible assets and deferred taxes.
+The primary area that is subject to change is deferred taxes.
 The measurement period will end no later than one year from the acquisition date.